 Varnish, similar to paint, primer, or topcoat, is typically applied in multiple layers.
 After applying two or three layers to your wood surface, let the wood dry completely before using it.
 The required number of layers depends on the wood type and desired protection level.

-Generally, it is recommended to apply at least three layers of varnish, which will create a thick, protective barrier to prevent the wood from splitting for an extended period.
+Generally, I would recommend applying at least three layers of varnish, which will create a thick, protective barrier to prevent the wood from splitting for an extended period.

 How to Keep Your Wood Furniture from Cracking